BenLeggiero/semver/semver.md

 1. A pre-release version MAY be denoted by appending a hyphen and a series of dot separated identifiers immediately following the patch version.
-Identifiers MUST comprise only ASCII alphanumerics and hyphen [0-9A-Za-z-].
+Identifiers MUST comprise only Unicode letters, numbers, and hyphen [\p{L}\p{N}-].
 Identifiers MUST NOT be empty.
 Numeric identifiers MUST NOT include leading zeroes.
 Pre-release versions have a lower precedence than the associated normal version.
 A pre-release version indicates that the version is unstable and might not satisfy the intended compatibility requirements as denoted by its associated normal version.
-Examples: 1.0.0-alpha, 1.0.0-alpha.1, 1.0.0-0.3.7, 1.0.0-x.7.z.92.
+Examples: 1.0.0-alpha, 1.0.0-alpha.1, 1.0.0-0.3.7, 1.0.0-x.7.z.92, 1.0.0-α, 1.0.0-‏אלפא‎, 1.0.0-‏ألفا‎.

 1. Build metadata MAY be denoted by appending a plus sign and a series of dot separated identifiers immediately following the patch or pre-release version.
-Identifiers MUST comprise only ASCII alphanumerics and hyphen [0-9A-Za-z-].
+Identifiers MUST comprise only Unicode letters, numbers, and hyphen [\p{L}\p{N}-].
 Identifiers MUST NOT be empty.
 Build metadata MUST be ignored when determining version precedence.
 Thus two versions that differ only in the build metadata, have the same precedence.
-Examples: 1.0.0-alpha+001, 1.0.0+20130313144700, 1.0.0-beta+exp.sha.5114f85.
+Examples: 1.0.0-alpha+001, 1.0.0+20130313144700, 1.0.0-beta+exp.sha.5114f85, 1.0.0-β+‏تلقائي‎.2020-01-22.

 1. Precedence refers to how versions are compared to each other when ordered.
 Precedence MUST be calculated by separating the version into major, minor, patch